aeroimperial-optimization/PONDS/README.md

-# PONDS (Polynomial Optimisation of Non-linear systems)
+# PONDS (Polynomial Optimisation of Non-linear Systems)
 An open-source MATLAB toolbox for finding upper and lower bounds on long-time averaged polynomial magnitudes in deterministic/stochastic hydrodynamic-type systems using Sum-of-Squares technique.
 Below is a quick guide to PONDS, for a more deatiled description and examples refer to the user manual, which you can found inside the `./docs/` folder.

 Note: This code is under very active development and will be subject to changes and improvements, so watch this space!